-- Used to provoke nystagmus and vertigo commonly associated with BPPV. - Head turned 45 degree to maximally stimulate posterior semicircular canal. - Head supported and rapidly placed into head hanging position. - Frenzel glasses eliminate visual fixation suppression of response or can be tested Using VNG.
+- Used to provoke nystagmus and vertigo commonly associated with BPPV. - Recent research shows that there is an association between BPPV and vit D deficiency.
+This is because the crystals in the inner ear are made up of calcium carbonate. - Head turned 45 degrees to maximally stimulate posterior semicircular canal. - Head supported and rapidly placed into head hanging position. - Frenzel glasses eliminate visual fixation suppression of response or can be tested Using VNG.